Welcome to the Nottingham Croquet Club website

 The club welcomes new members, both beginners and established players.

-The club has five permanent full-sized lawns with shared use of three adjacent bowling greens and a grade II listed pavilion in Highfields Park, which has just been restored with the help of a £3.2M grant from the Heritage and Big Lottery Funds.
+The club has five permanent full-sized lawns with shared use of three adjacent bowling greens and a grade II listed pavilion in Highfields Park, which has recently been restored with the help of a £3.2M grant from the Heritage and Big Lottery Funds.
 Players range in strength from complete beginners to world class.
 Membership is open to anyone interested in Croquet.

 For people interested in taking up the sport, the club normally holds an Open Day in May, followed by an introductory course on Tuesday evenings.
-This year, to co-incide with the re-opening of Highfields Park after its restoration, it also opened its lawns on Friday 31st August, 2018.

 For established players the club runs a range of internal competitions each season, and a number of Tournaments that are also open to Visitors.
 It has teams competing in five national competitions and several of its members have competed internationally.
 Indeed, both the reigning open and women's Association Croquet world champions, Paddy and Miranda Chapman, are members of the club.